| |

 holding the fairing.
 (You can click on the

-picture to the left to see a larger version.) |
+picture to the right to see a larger version.) |

 |